DamLabResources/outerspace/docs/snakemake.md

 The wrappers are located in `workflow/wrappers/` and can be customized for specific cluster environments or requirements.

-### Using Wrappers
+### Using Wrapper Scripts

-Wrappers are referenced in the Snakefile using the `wrapper` directive:
+Wrapper scripts are referenced in the Snakefile using the `script` directive:

 ```python
 rule findseq: